 This swelling is different from typical weight gain because it is usually symmetrical.

-This is because leos have clutches of two eggs at a time.
+This is because leopard geckos have clutches of two eggs at a time.

 They will feel like firm muscles or two lumps under the stomach.